Insect repellent: Effectiveness

 Synthetic repellents tend to be more effective and/or longer lasting than "natural" repellents.

 For protection against ticks and mosquito bites, the U.S. Centers for Disease Control (CDC) recommends DEET, icaridin (picaridin, KBR 3023), oil of lemon eucalyptus (OLE), para-menthane-diol (PMD), IR3535 and 2-undecanone with the caveat that higher percentages of the active ingredient provide longer protection.

 In 2015, researchers at New Mexico State University tested 10 commercially available products for their effectiveness at repelling mosquitoes.
 The known active ingredients tested included DEET (at various concentrations), geraniol, p-menthane-3-8-diol (found in lemon eucalyptus oil), thiamine, and several oils (soybean, rosemary, cinnamon, lemongrass, citronella, and lemon eucalyptus).
 Two of the products tested were fragrances where the active ingredients were unknown.
 On the mosquito Aedes aegypti, only one repellent that did not contain DEET had a strong effect for the duration of the 240 minutes test: a lemon eucalyptus oil repellent.
-However, Victoria's Secret Bombshell, a perfume not advertised as an insect repellant, performed effectively during the first 120 minutes after application.
+However, Victoria's Secret Bombshell, a perfume not advertised as an insect repellent, performed effectively during the first 120 minutes after application.

 In one comparative study from 2004, IR3535 was as effective or better than DEET in protection against Aedes aegypti and Culex quinquefasciatus mosquitoes.
 Other sources (official publications of the associations of German physicians as well as of German druggists) suggest the contrary and state DEET is still the most efficient substance available and the substance of choice for stays in malaria regions, while IR3535 has little effect.
 However, some plant-based repellents may provide effective relief as well.
 Essential oil repellents can be short-lived in their effectiveness.

 A test of various insect repellents by an independent consumer organization found that repellents containing DEET or icaridin are more effective than repellents with "natural" active ingredients.
 All the synthetics gave almost 100% repellency for the first 2 hours, where the natural repellent products were most effective for the first 30 to 60 minutes, and required reapplication to be effective over several hours.

 Although highly toxic to cats, permethrin is recommended as protection against mosquitoes for clothing, gear, or bed nets.
 In an earlier report, the CDC found oil of lemon eucalyptus to be more effective than other plant-based treatments, with a similar effectiveness to low concentrations of DEET.
 However, a 2006 published study found in both cage and field studies that a product containing 40% oil of lemon eucalyptus was just as effective as products containing high concentrations of DEET.
 Research has also found that neem oil is mosquito repellent for up to 12 hours.
 Citronella oil's mosquito repellency has also been verified by research, including effectiveness in repelling Aedes aegypti, but requires reapplication after 30 to 60 minutes.

 There are also products available based on sound production, particularly ultrasound (inaudibly high-frequency sounds) which purport to be insect repellents.
 However, these electronic devices have been shown to be ineffective based on studies done by the United States Environmental Protection Agency and many universities.